 If you are involved in a motor vehicle accident, you should first come to a safe and complete stop.
 Then, check yourself and your passengers to see if anyone has been hurt.
 Call an ambulance if required.
 Report the accident to the police.
 You may have to move your vehicle to allow for continued traffic flow.
 Take photos of the vehicles and the accident scene.
 Get contact and insurance details regarding the other driver, as well as any witness information.
 Report the accident to your insurance company right away.
 Seek medical attention as needed.
 Finally, contact a Personal Injury Lawyer if you have been injured in an accident.

 Yes, I do.
 My primary office is located in Ottawa and I handle all sorts of personal injury cases in Ottawa.
-However, I also handle personal injury cases and help people in places such as Cornwall, Kemptville, Mountain, Morrisburg, Rockland, Hawkesbury, Pembroke, Pettawawa, Arnprior, Renfrew, Lanark, Brockville, Gananoque, Kingston and many other locations throughout Ontario.
+However, I also handle personal injury cases and help people in places such as Whitewater Region, Cornwall, Kemptville, Mountain, Morrisburg, Rockland, Hawkesbury, Pembroke, Petawawa, Arnprior, Renfrew, Lanark, Brockville, Gananoque, Kingston, North Bay, Timmins and many other locations throughout Ontario.

 You should contact an experienced lawyer right away.
 Many times a claim for disability benefits is wrongfully denied.
 Do not trust the insurance company’s decision to deny your claim to be the right one or the final one.
 You have a right to seek legal advice and to be fully informed.
 Once retained, we are usually able to get a person’s benefits approved and paid.